tmart234/TMTool/README.md

 .tm7 model files:
--	set_metadata_tags.py (work in progress) - set a model's metadata such as risk level and compliance standards.
+-	set_metadata_tags.py - sets a model's metadata, such as risk level and compliance standards, in a Note entry
 -	model_score.py (work in progress) - enumerate a model's notes, stencils, stencil properties (model metrics which we cannot get from TMT's built-in csv file generation).
 Then sets CVSS threat properties based on found element properties.
 - cvss.py - script for scoring with CVSS v2.
 Imports pre-score metrics as a Dictionary.